ChaitanyaKatti/debiased-word-embeddings/README.md

 For more details on the Hard Debiasing technique and its effectiveness, please refer to the original research paper: Hard Debiasing Word Embeddings and Fairness in Word Analogy Tasks.
 ## Results

-my analysis provides an in-depth comparison of different word embeddings on word analogy tasks.
-We also demonstrate the effectiveness of the Hard Debiasing technique in reducing gender bias in the embeddings.
+My analysis provides an in-depth comparison of different word embeddings on word analogy tasks.
+I also demonstrate the effectiveness of the Hard Debiasing technique in reducing gender bias in the embeddings.
 The results are presented in a clear and visually appealing manner through tables and plots.

 ## How to Use